 Earth Day is probably the biggest event in the green calendar.
 More than a billion people, in 190 countries, take part each year.
 Which is an impressive rise from its humble beginnings in 1970, a day of engagement that helped produce the Clean Air Act, Clean Water Act and Endangered Species Acts.

-Unsurprisingly, today is all about climate change, and its many faces, from polar bears threatened by receding ice to farmers watching their land changing into desert.
+Unsurprisingly, today is all about climate change and and sustainability, in its many guises, from polar bears threatened by receding ice to farmers watching their land changing into desert.

-It's easy to perform one green act today: take the bike instead of the car, plant a tree, switch your light bulbs over to sustainable ones, or volunteer to clean up your community.
+It's easy to perform one green act today: take the bike instead of the car, plant a tree, switch your light bulbs over to sustainable ones, switch to more sustainable consumables [read our 10 alternatives to plastic straws], or volunteer to clean up your community.
 Once you're done, reward yourself with a suitably green cocktail, the Green Swizzle.
 This lightly minty Daiquiri-style affair was a Trinidadian speciality as far back as the 1920s, when P. G. Wodehouse's Bertie Wooster enjoyed several at a Planter's Bar.

 The 22nd April may be Earth Day, but for some it is more importantly also "National Jelly Bean Day".
 We have America to thank for this celebration of the multicoloured bean-shaped sugar candies, where since the 1930s they have been linked to Easter due to their egg-like shape.